Should You Be Concerned About Uber Sexual Harassment?

 We understand that you’ve already been through so much trouble, so you just want to get it all over with and stop harassment during Uber rides as quickly as possible.
 We’ve built a simple and efficient solution to help you get the justice you deserve.
 Here’s what you need to do:

-- Log into your DoNotPay account from the web browser or your iOS app
+- Log into your DoNotPay account from the web browser

 - Go to Relationship Protection section